What Happens When a Leasehold Expires? UK Guide 2026

 The statutory route under the 1993 Act gives you a 90-year extension on top of your existing term, with the ground rent reduced to a peppercorn (effectively zero).
 It’s the route to use because you’re not negotiating with a freeholder — you’re exercising a legal right.

-The process in summary:
+The process bottom line:

 - Check eligibility.
 You must have owned the lease for at least two years.
 The lease must originally have been granted for more than 21 years.